 A basic Testamentary Trust is generally used when you are leaving money to minor children or someone who may not be mature enough to inherit a lot of money.
 Often called a Spendthrift Trust, it is helpful if you are leaving money to someone that isn’t very wise with their financial habits.
 Perhaps it’s their age, or some other factor, like a history of making bad investments, but this type of trust allows an independent trustee to manage the money.

-Special Needs Trust is important when you want to make sure a disabled family member can continue to receive their government benefits, like SSI, as well as assets you wish to pass on to them.
+A Special Needs Trust is important when you want to make sure a disabled family member can continue to receive their government benefits, like SSI, as well as assets you wish to pass on to them.
 A trustee will manage the money for the disabled party and funds are used to supplement the government benefits for their living expenses.
 For instance, if the disabled person needs medical equipment or wants to travel and needs special accommodations, they could use the trust money.

-pot trust or family pot trust is one in which the beneficiaries are children and the trustee has discretion over how to spend money on each child, based on each child’s specific needs.
+A pot trust or family pot trust is one in which the beneficiaries are children and the trustee has discretion over how to spend money on each child, based on each child’s specific needs.
 Family assets are generally made available to whatever child needs them.

 Please keep in mind that this is just a quick overview of trusts and is intended solely to give you an idea of what types of trusts are available for your needs.
 There are many types to review and at Sugarman Law, we can help you determine what you might need as you work on your personal estate planning.
 Contact us so we can evaluate your needs and intentions and craft an estate plan that takes everything into consideration.